Information Systems Technology offers a two-year curriculum that leads to a Associate of Applied Science degree.

 Minimum admission requirements: Obtain the following ACT scores: Math - 15, Reading - 15, Composite - 15.
 If a student doesn’t have the ACT, they may take the COMPASS and qualify with a Reading score of 73 and a Math score of 41.

-Computer Networking is an ever-evolving field of study.
+Information Systems is an ever-evolving field of study.
 IT changes rapidly and requires students to be life-long learners with the ability to incorporate ever-changing technologies into their skill set.

 Information technology is one field that hasn’t suffered any economic downturns.
 The need for well-trained IT personnel is present in every industry, from health care to manufacturing.